Board of Directors

 Meet the Lobular Breast Cancer Alliance Inc. Board of Directors

-The Lobular Breast Cancer Alliance (LBCA) has five board members including the executive director.
-They are committed to helping LBCA achieve its mission and vision.
+The Lobular Breast Cancer Alliance (LBCA) Board of Directors is committted to helping the organization achieve its mission and vision.
 Their primary duties are: to take care of LBCA by ensuring prudent use of its assets; to ensure, with loyalty to our charity, that LBCA’s activities and transactions and board member decisions are in service to its mission; and to ensure that LBCA adheres to all applicable laws and regulations, as well as its own policies and bylaws.
-Some board members are individuals who have been directly impacted by invasive lobular carcinoma (ILC).
+Some board members are individuals who have been directly impacted by invasive lobular carcinoma (ILC), also lnown as lobular breast cancer.
 All are deeply caring and dedicated to promoting and helping LBCA fund ILC research, to advance the understanding of ILC, and to identify treatments that are most effective.
 The board vigorously supports LBCA in striving to change the future for everyone diagnosed with lobular breast cancer.

 Tracy Cushing, MD

-Tracy Cushing, MD Associate Professor of Emergency Medicine at the University of Colorado, has been a practicing academic physician for 14 years, including teaching residents and medical students.
+Tracy Cushing, MDLBCA Board Chair, Emergency Medicine Physician with USAcute Care Solutions, has been a practicing academic physician for 15 years, including teaching residents and medical students.
 She founded and directed the wilderness and environmental medicine fellowship at CU and was the associate editor of the journal Wilderness and Environmental Medicine.
-She has participated in designing research projects, grant applications, and has been the section editor for the Wilderness Medical Society clinical practice guidelines for almost 10 years.
+She has participated in designing research projects, grant applications, and has been the section editor for the Wilderness Medical Society clinical practice guidelines for 10 years.
 She was diagnosed with stage 2B ILC in January 2021 and is fully recovered from a double mastectomy without reconstruction and an oophorectomy.
-She is mom to a 10-year-old girl, a wife, vegan, and recreational triathlete.
+She has a daughter, and is a wife, vegan, and recreational triathlete.
 Her cancer story can be found @tracycrushescancer on Instagram.

 Laurie Hutcheson, MS, ILC Patient Advocate & Executive Director of LBCA, has been a leader in health care program development and management for over 40 years.
 Her experience includes executive roles in Massachusetts health and human services agencies, and in behavioral health provider organizations.
 She has also consulted in the design, implementation, and evaluation of health care programs, with her own consulting practice and as a Fellow with the National Academy for State Health Policy.
 More …